adobe/experience-platform-dsw-reference/bootstrap/README.md

 11. Create Output Retail Sales Mixin with the class url from step 3
 12. Create Output Retail Sales Schema with the class url and the mixin url
 13. Create Output Dataset with the schema
-14. Build the engine artifacts based on the configuration.
+14. Build the engine artifacts based on the configuration

 # Setup
 We would need an access token to access the APIs.
 This can be obtained from either an Adobe IO integration or from the